 Gyeongbokgung Palace

-Eventually, the palace was rebuilt and expanded in 1867, regaining its status as a symbol of Korean national identity.
+The palace was rebuilt and expanded in 1867, regaining its status as a symbol of Korean national identity.
 However, after Japanese agents assassinated Empress Myeongseong in 1895, her husband, Emperor Gojong, left the palace; the Royal family never returned.

 In 1915, under the pretext of organizing an Industrial Exhibition at the site, the Japanese government systematically demolished 90% of Gyeongbokgung.
 Furthermore, they built the Japanese General Government Building at the site, trying to eradicate any vestiges of previous Korean independence.